Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems

-\paragraph{Edge inequalities.} In the split, we get two edges in the dependency graph.
-If the pieces are right-orriented, we have edges from the yellow to green and to the blue pieces.
+In the split, we get two edges in the dependency graph.
+If the pieces are right-oriented, we have edges from the yellow to green and to the blue pieces.
 Otherwise, we have edges from green to yellow and blue to yellow.
-That the edges satisfy the edge inequality (Lemma~\ref{lem:graphIneq}) follows by construction, since the orange piece restricts how close the yellow piece can get to the green and blue pieces.
+That the edges satisfy the edge inequality (\Cref{lem:graphIneq}) follows by construction, since the orange piece restricts how close the yellow piece can get to the green and blue pieces.

-\paragraph{Valid placements are canonical.} In this paragraph, we show that the pieces of the split have a canonical placement in every valid placement.
-We can assume that we already know soundness as stated in Lemma~\ref{lem:consistency} and that every valid placement is an aligned $\gadgets\mu$-placement (Lemma~\ref{lem:validAligned}). \begin{proof}[Proof of Lemma~\ref{lem:TrueCanonical} for the split] By Lemma~\ref{lem:consistency}, we know that all variable pieces encode the same value.
-We already know that the orange piece is aligned correctly.
-It remains to show that the orange piece has edge-edge contacts with the other pieces.
-Since the other pieces encode $x$ consistently, there is clearly only one way to place the orange piece, and it will have the needed contacts. \end{proof}